 The helmet is second tool that belongs to Move Well Physiotherapy.
 It has six bags in total.
 Each of them weighs 300 grams.
 This provides the possibility of increasing or decreasing the amount of resistance to suit the patients’ ability level.
 They are also able to increase the number of bags as they get stronger in time.

-It is suitable for strengthening the flexion, extension, lateral flexion in side laying and deep neck stabilizers of your neck
+It is suitable for strengthening the flexion, extension, lateral flexion in side laying and deep neck stabilisers of your neck.